hecerinc/Notes-On/finanzas/chap9.md

 Additional features:

 - Cover pre-existing conditions
-- Parents mus thave the option to carry their children on their plan until age 26
+- Parents must have the option to carry their children on their plan until age 26
 - Life time dollar limits on total insurance coverage are prohibited
 - Plans must cover preventive care and medical screenings
-- Insurers must spend at least 80$ of premiums on claims
+- Insurers must spend at least 80% of premiums on claims

 ### Insurance Exchanges